peter88213/aeon3md/docs/template/index.md

 ![screenshot](Screenshots/lo_menu.png)

-The *aeon3md* extension for LibreOffice extracts the narrative part of an [Aeon Timeline 3](https://timeline.app/) project and generates several types of Markdown documents.
+The *aeon3md* Python script extracts the narrative part of an [Aeon Timeline 3](https://timeline.app/) project and generates several types of Markdown documents.

 ## Features